 Bridget may have been a lapsed Catholic, especially these last few years.
 And she may have only been going through the motions of attending church sometimes—for the kids, of course—but she still remembered all Ten Commandments with the same devotion she used to recite all ten ingredients in Sister Margaret Marie’s Perfect Spaghetti Sauce.
 Both had been burned into her brain for life during fifth-grade catechism.

 Jennifer sighed, her slim shoulders hunched under the onerous burden of indecision.
 “Yeah.
 I’m not saying those aren’t problems.
 But what if—” She paused, shrugged, looked away.

 “What if what?”
 Bridget needed to know.
-Their group had had plenty of deep conversations and, occasionally, some pretty racy ones in their three-and-a-half years of meeting weekly at the Indigo Moon, but none of those discussions had ever taken a turn like this.
+Their group had had plenty of deep conversations and, occasionally, some pretty racy ones in their three-and-a-half years of meeting weekly at the Indigo Moon.
+In so many areas and with so many topics they trusted each other implicitly, but none of those discussions had ever taken a turn like this.